-I had a head of cauliflower left over after using it for a prop in my 80 Fresh post (Have entered the giveaway for four FREE dinners?) from Tuesday.
-I try to be really food waste conscious, and make sure the Hubs and I eat every I buy for the blog, so I decided to brainstorm cauliflower ideas.
+I had some cauliflower left over after using it for a prop in another post.
+I try to be really food waste-conscious, and make sure the Hubs and I eat every I buy for the blog, so I decided to brainstorm cauliflower ideas.

 So I decided to mix up the spices on a simple roasted cauliflower and add some Indian flavor.
 The result is this Curry Roasted Cauliflower and it is crazy addictive.